 If the past few years has taught us anything, it’s that the financial markets are like nothing we have ever experienced during our lifetime.
-Of course, most investors realize the markets do have do their ups and downs, good times and bad, and periods of volatility.
-However, with uncertainly like we have never seen before, it’s more important than ever for those near or in retirement to strive for a plan that includes not only diversified investments, but more importantly, a mix of various types of financial tools, each with its own specific purpose.
+Of course, most investors realize the markets do have their ups and downs, good times and bad, and periods of volatility.
+However, with uncertainty like we have never seen before, it’s more important than ever for those near or in retirement to strive for a plan that includes not only diversified investments, but more importantly, a mix of various types of financial tools, each with its own specific purpose.

-By working to strategically incorporate into your plan the worlds of wall street, insurance and banking, you may be setting yourself up for a retirement that is built to withstand the challenges the market presents today, AND in the years to come.
+By working to strategically incorporate into your plan the worlds of Wall Street, insurance and banking, you may be setting yourself up for a retirement that is built to withstand the challenges the market presents today, AND in the years to come.

-The mistake that I find many people make when it comes managing their wealth at this stage of life is that they only view “diversification” through the lens of their investments, when in reality, they should be thinking about proper diversification in terms of their overall wealth and all the financial tools available to them.
+The mistake that I find many people make when it comes to managing their wealth at this stage of life is that they only view “diversification” through the lens of their investments, when in reality, they should be thinking about proper diversification in terms of their overall wealth and all the financial tools available to them.

-Traditionally, the worlds of Wall Street, insurance and banking have competed against each other for your dollars by operating in silos and even emphasizing the drawbacks of using financial tools outside of the “their space.”
-However, trying to find the best in all three of those worlds and using a variety of financial tools from each, may be the key to a financially successful retirement.
+Traditionally, the worlds of Wall Street, insurance and banking have competed against each other for your dollars by operating in silos and even emphasizing the drawbacks of using financial tools outside of “their space.”
+However, trying to find the best in all three of those worlds and using a variety of financial tools from each may be the key to a financially successful retirement.